Alfresco/docs-alfresco/content-services/latest/develop/repo-ext-points/content-transformers-renditions.md

 The deployment and development of a T-Engine transformer is simpler than before.

-* Transformers no longer needs to be applied as AMPs/JARs on top of the Repository.
+* Transformers no longer need to be applied as AMPs/JARs on top of the Repository.
 * New versions may be deployed separately without restarting the repository.
 * As a standalone Spring Boot application develop and test cycles are reduced.